Fun Ways to Pep Up Your Marriage

-Dr. Gary Chapman is the senior associate pastor at Calvary Baptist Church in Winston-Salem, N.C.
-He’s also an international public speaker and the best-selling author of numerous books including The Five Love Languages which has sold more than five million copies and has been translated into nearly 40 languages.
+Dr. Gary Chapman is an author, speaker, and marriage-and-family counselor who wants to help people form lasting relationships.
+He is the senior associate pastor at Calvary Baptist Church in Winston-Salem, N.C.
+Dr. Chapman is the best-selling author of over 25 books including The Five Love Languages which has sold more than 20 million copies and has been translated into nearly 40 languages.
 Dr. Chapman holds several academic degrees including a Ph.D. in adult education from Southwestern Baptist Theological Seminary.
+He and his wife, Karolyn, have been married for over 50 years and have two grown children.
+Learn more about Dr. Chapman at 5lovelanguages.com/learn

 Just when you thought it was safe to enjoy your newly empty nest, your adult child decides to move back in.
 Here's how parents and grown children can work together to make the experience a positive one.